AI-TOOLKIT/VoiceData/README.md

 VoiceData has features which makes it possible to completely **transfer the audio recording from the base voice to any other types of voice**.
 For example you could change the pitch and the rate of the audio with the built-in audio editor and transfer an adult voice to a child voice.

 VoiceData has a special **multiprocessor/core support** which makes the toolkit much faster especially when processing several audio files or images at once in batch mode.

+> **DOWNLOAD link: [VoiceData & Book](https://github.com/AI-TOOLKIT/VoiceData/releases/download/v1.1/VOICEDATASetup.exe) The software and the book are FREE for non-commercial use!**
+>

 # Text Normalization
 VoiceData text normalization is based on Sparrowhawk/Kestrel, the Google-internal TTS text normalization system reported in Ebden and Sproat (2014).
 Copyright 2015 and onwards Google, Inc., Apache 2.0 http://www.apache.org/licenses/LICENSE-2.0, Sparrowhawk on GitHub: https://github.com/google/sparrowhawk